manoj6872/Advanced-End-to-End-System-for-New-Age-Farmers-Using-Machine-Learning/README.md

 # 🌾 Advanced-End-to-End-System-for-New-Age-Farmers-Using-Machine-Learning

-# Description:
+# Project Overview:

-- Developed a smart agriculture system leveraging Machine Learning and IoT to enhance modern farming efficiency.
-The project integrates real-time environmental monitoring, crop prediction, and automated irrigation through a web/mobile interface.
+- This project focuses on developing an AI-driven smart agriculture system that leverages Machine Learning and IoT to transform traditional farming into a more data-driven, automated, and sustainable practice.
+The system enables farmers to make intelligent decisions by monitoring environmental parameters, predicting suitable crops, automating irrigation, and providing real-time recommendations.

 # 🧠 Objectives: